 - Before you register for a pass you should search the Library’s Catalogues to confirm that we have the material you require.
 Remember to bring with you details of those items you wish to see.

-- The Library does not hold multiple copies of standard texts and is not generally suitable for university course work.
+- The Library does not hold multiple copies of standard texts.

 - You cannot borrow items from any of our Reading Rooms.
-However, items marked DSC or Lending collections in the catalogue may be requested as interlibrary loans through public, academic and business libraries.
+However, those items in the Library's main catalogue, Explore the British Library, with a 'Document Supply' prefix may be requested as interlibrary loans through public, academic and business libraries.

-- We do not normally issue a Reader Pass to anyone under the age of 18, although we occasionally make an exception to see specific items which are unavailable elsewhere.
+- We do not routinely issue a Reader Pass to anyone under the age of 18.
 There are special arrangements and you must apply at least 10 days in advance of your first visit.